2,458 texts in Legends of the Jews (Ginzberg)

 It's a story of faith, resilience, and a battle of wills that echoes through the ages.
 Pharaoh, in his arrogance, sought to thwart God's promise to Abraham – the promise that his d...

 The Israelites, despite all their hardships, weren't just surviving; they were thriving.
-The text tells us they were multiplying so rapidly that the land was "full of them as with ...
+They were multiplying so rapidly that the land was "full of them as with thick underbrush."...

 Pharaoh, had a problem.
 He was terrified of the growing Israelite population in Egypt.
 His solution?
 A truly horrific decree: kill all newborn Hebrew boys.
 But even the cruelest pl...

 The story of Pharaoh in the Bible isn't just about slavery; it's about a desperate attempt to control the very future, one newborn baby at a time.
-Imagine this: Pharaoh, gripped by...
+Pharaoh, gripped by fear of the g...

 I'm talking about the midwives who, at great personal risk, chose compassion over compliance.
 Pharaoh, in his paranoia, sought to control the burgeoning Israelite population by ord...